pkulchenko/ZeroBraneStudio/doc-faq.md

 ## How do I select a main file to use with `Run` or `Debug` commands?

 By default the execution of the project starts with the file in the current editor tab (at least with the default Lua interpreters).
-If you want to start the execution from a different file, you may set it by (1) selecting the file in the [Project panel](doc-getting-started#project-directory), (2) right-click with the mouse to open the popup menu, and (3) using `Set As Start File`.
+If you want to start the execution from a different file, you may set it using the following steps:

+1. selecting the file in the [Project panel](doc-getting-started#project-directory),
+2. right-click with the mouse to open the popup menu, and
+3. using `Set As Start File`.

 This will set the selected file as the start file; the file will have a different icon to help distinguish it from other files.
 You can later change it to a different file or unset by selecting `Unset ....
 As Start File` from the same menu.